Ishu070303/Minesweeper/README.md

 # Minesweeper

-minesweeper game build by using javascript .
+A simple minesweeper game build by using javascript .